pdelteil/amazonpricealertTelegramBot/README.md

 # amazonpricealertTelegramBot
-Python program to watch prices changes for Amazon products.
+Python program to watch price changes for Amazon products.
 It displays updates in a Telegram bot.
 The user can add/remove watched items using only the bot

 # How to use